 Department of Oncology

-Cancer has become a scary word today.
-The only way to deal with any cancer related problem is to educate you about it.
-Punjab is the cancer capital of the country, a survey conducted by Punjab government showed that Punjab has higher incidence of cancer than the rest of the country.
+‘Cancer,’ the very mention of the word as though pronounces the impending doom.
+Mostly is seen as a Life Threat.
+How true is that?
+The only way to know that is to be well informed about it and also educate people.
+Punjab is the cancer capital of the country, a survey conducted by Punjab government showed that Punjab has had relatively more cancer cases than the rest of the country.
 There are at least 90 cancer patients for every 100,000 population in Punjab.
-Early stage detection of cancer can help the treatment in a lot of ways.
-With a team of dedicated doctors at Capitol, we take you through each level with utmost care with compassion.
-We ensure that you get the best cancer treatment in Punjab when you come to Capitol Hospital.
+Needless to say early detection of cancer can help the treatment in many ways.

-Capitol Hospital provides main types of treatment procedures when it comes to dealing with different types of cancers:
+Capitol Hospital provides the following treatment procedures when it comes to dealing with different types of cancers:

 - Radiation Therapy: Radiation Therapy also known as Radiotherapy is the use of high-energy x-rays or other particles to kill cancer cells.

-TrueBeam system, an advanced radiotherapy technology in cancer treatment with pinpoint accuracy and precision is used for Cancer treatment.
-Capitol Hospital is only one in this region to have this technology which can help in your Cancer treatment effectively.
-Owing to its pinpoint accuracy, the TrueBeam system can be used to treat many different types of tumors, like those in sensitive areas such as the abdomen, liver, lung, breast and head and neck without causing any damage to nearby tissues.
+TrueBeam system, an advanced radiotherapy technology in cancer treatment with pinpoint accuracy and precision that is used for Cancer treatment.
+Capitol Hospital is the only one in this region to be using this technology helps in your Cancer treatment effectively.
+Owing to its pinpoint accuracy, the TrueBeam system is used to treat many different types of tumors, like those in sensitive areas such as the abdomen, liver, lung, breast and head and neck without causing any damage to nearby tissues.
 Treatments focus powerful radiation on the tumor while minimizing exposure of surrounding healthy tissues.